Check out this article where we talk about how to answer, “What is your greatest weakness?”

 For example, “When I am assigned large projects, I tend to get bogged down at the beginning making everything perfect and then I have to rush to complete it in time for the deadline.
 Now, I start by looking at the project as a whole and then breaking down each step, with a clear objective and deadline for each part.
 If I find I am spending too much time on one part and I am going to miss that smaller deadline, I move on so that I stay on track.
 Then, I can return at the end when I know I have time.”

-Being independent is often a good thing and interviewers want to know that you can work on your own without having someone hold your hand.
+Being independent is often a good thing.
+Plus, interviewers want to know that you can work on your own without having someone hold your hand.
 But, just saying that you are independent doesn’t give enough context into why this is a weakness.
 Instead, we suggest that you get specific with your response and focus it on asking for help.

 Knowing how and when to reach out to your coworkers or supervisor for help on a project is extremely important to a good employee.
 If you are afraid to ask questions or get additional guidance, you can spend a long time spinning your wheels or you could do the entire project incorrectly and need to redo it.
 Explain a scenario where that happened and then how you are now understanding that reaching out is a good thing.

-With the above tips and response frameworks, we’ve seen fellows in our program double their interview performance scores.
+With the above tips and response frameworks, you should be ready when asked, “What is your greatest weakness?”
+On average, we’ve seen fellows in our program double their interview scores.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.